-Also, after the credit crises of 2008 educated central bankers worldwide, about the long-term negative impact of an asset pricing bubble on inflation in the economy, many economies learnt from it.
-However, in India, increasing urbanization coupled with shift in savings towards real estate investments, have caused a steep increase in real estate prices.
+Also, after the credit crises of 2008 educated central bankers worldwide, about the long-term negative impact of an asset pricing bubble on inflation in the economy, many economies learned from it.
+However, in India, increasing urbanization coupled with a shift in savings towards real estate investments has caused a steep increase in real estate prices.

 The question remains; is this price rise sustainable?
 The system must come up with a solution to bridge the demand-supply gap that is currently putting inflationary pressures on land prices.